jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

     (a) any amendment to the Convention which has entered into force under Article 94(a) of the Convention and has been ratified by New Zealand; and
     (b) any Annex or amendment to the Convention accepted under Article 90 of the Convention to the extent adopted by New Zealand; and
     (c) the international standards and recommended practices from time to time accepted and amended by the International Civil Aviation organisation under Article 37 of the Convention, to the extent adopted by New Zealand
-  - **Court Registrar** means the Registrar of a court; and includes any Deputy Registrar of a court
+  - **court Registrar** means the Registrar of a court; and includes any Deputy Registrar of a court
   - **current management rights** has the meaning given to it by section 47A(1)
-  - **eirp** means equivalent isotropically radiated power, being the power supplied to an antenna by a radio transmitter multiplied by the antenna gain of the antenna in a given direction relative to an isotropic antenna
+  - **e.i.r.p.** means equivalent isotropically radiated power, being the power supplied to an antenna by a radio transmitter multiplied by the antenna gain of the antenna in a given direction relative to an isotropic antenna
   - **emission** means radiation produced, or the production of radiation, by a radio transmitter
   - **financial year** means the period of 12 months ending on 30 June
   - **harmful interference** means interference which endangers the functioning of a radionavigation service, or of other safety services, or seriously degrades, obstructs, or repeatedly interrupts radiocommunications
   - **inappropriate receiver** means a receiver prescribed as an inappropriate receiver by regulations made under section 134(1B)
-  - **induction** means the process by which 1 electrical conductor having electrical or magnetic properties causes like properties in another electrical conductor, either with or without direct conduct with that other electrical conductor
+  - **induction** means the process by which one electrical conductor having electrical or magnetic properties causes like properties in another electrical conductor, either with or without direct conduct with that other electrical conductor
   - **infringement fee** , in relation to an infringement offence, means the amount fixed by regulations made under section 134(1)(jb) as the infringement fee for the offence
   - **infringement offence** means—
     (a) an offence under section 24A: